 Your first solo flight.

-After completing all this and having a minimum of 45 hour experience you can be signed up to a final skill test.
-This consist of a 1.5 – 2 hours cross-country flight with aerodrome practices and emergency simulations.
-If you pass it, you have successfully finished your course and became a private pilot!
+After completing all this and having a minimum of 45 hours of experience you can be signed up for a final skill test.
+This consists of a 1.5 – 2 hour cross-country flight with aerodrome practices and emergency simulations.
+If you pass it, you have successfully finished your course and become a private pilot!

 You should celebrate this great accomplishment but don’t forget that your journey has just begun… In part 2 we will show what’s left to do in order to fly for airlines.